-12 What criteria apply for determining when a matter requires a product recall or other corrective actions?
+18 What criteria are applied to determine when a matter requires a product recall or other corrective action?

 According to article L412-1,II of the Consumer Code, a product recall can be ordered by decree of the French Administrative Supreme Court for modification or full or partial reimbursement or exchange if the products do not comply with the general safety obligations defined in article L421-3.